ayush12121997/Algorithms-And-Data-Structures-in-JAVA/CP_DS_Algo.md

 <a name="Arrays_InPlace"></a>
 ### In place operations to store two values in single position
 If the maximum element of an array is known, pick any number, say value, greater than this maximum element.
-Now in order to make in place swaps, without the use of a temp variable, just add ((arr[i]%value) * value) to the element, say at index j, where you want to put arr[i].
+Now in order to make in place swaps, without the use of a temp variable, just add ((arr[i] % value) * value) to the element, say at index j, where you want to put arr[i].
 Note, it is not necessry to put arr[i] at the new index.
 Any element less than value can be added.
 This works in all cases as:
 - For move involving an unchanged index to an unchanged index:
     - As value > maximum element of the array, initially any arr[i] % value = arr[i].